 I’m David, I play gong and give sound baths.
 I’m based in Catford, south-east London.

-Unwind and refresh your mind and body with a relaxing gong bath.
+Refresh your mind and body with a revitalising gong bath.
 All that is required is to lie on a mat – or sit in a chair if preferred – and immerse yourself in the sound and vibrations of the gong.
-The hour long session provides the opportunity to engage more with the practice – allowing you to reach a meditative state, or simply just to relax more deeply.
+This 45 minute session is designed to relax and recharge you ready for the weekend.

 A gong bath (also known as a sound bath or gong meditation) is a chance to experience a deeply relaxing or meditative state simply by listening to a gong being played.